GeoStat-Framework/pentapy/docs/source/tutorial_01_call.rst

     d_{2}^{\left(-1\right)} & d_{3}^{\left(-1\right)} & d_{4}^{\left(-1\right)} & \cdots & d_{n-1}^{\left(-1\right)} & d_{n}^{\left(-1\right)} & 0\\
     d_{3}^{\left(-2\right)} & d_{4}^{\left(-2\right)} & d_{5}^{\left(-2\right)} & \cdots & d_{n}^{\left(-2\right)} & 0 & 0
     \end{matrix}\right)

+The numbering here is a bit confusing, but in the column-wise storage, all entries written in one column were in the same column in the original matrix.

 Solving the system using pentapy